free things to do in New York City

 Free

-A community of artists of all skill levels are inspired by our surroundings to create with drawing materials, pastels and watercolors.
-Embolden your artwork amidst the flower-filled and seasonally evolving palette of the verdant gardens.
+Artists of all skill levels can be inspired by park surroundings to create with drawing materials, pastels, and watercolors.
+Embolden your artwork amidst the flower-filled and seasonally evolving palette of verdant gardens.
 An artist/educator will provide ideas and instruction.
 Materials provided, and artists are encouraged to bring their own favorite media.

 New York City, NY; NYC